striezel/echarts-node-export-server/CONTRIBUTING.md

 * URLs (e. g. for linking to information about a vulnerability in a dependency) should be enclose in angle brackets, e. g. `<https://example.com/>`.
 * For multi-line commit messages:
-  * Write a summary in the first line.
+  * Write the summary on the first line.
   * Leave the second line empty.
   * Then follow up with a more detailed explanation of the changes.
 * When only changing documentation, include `[ci skip]` on a separate line in